 In most places, forming a business as a Limited Liability Company (or LLC) gives the owner solid protection from legal issues.
 An LLC also means that you are not responsible for the debts of the company, should it go under.

 An LLC isn’t quite as complicated as a corporation.
+There are many small differences between LLC and S-Corp and it would be a good idea to know them before you choose your ideal business structure.
 The Limited Liability Company structure does not have to pay extra taxes or file as much paperwork to remain in good legal standing.
 Small businesses do well when structured as a Limited Liability Company.

 Sole Proprietorship is for small business